 Cell studies show that berberine has some efficacy against Candida. [ref][ref] A lot of studies show that berberine can augment specific antibiotics.
 This may not be a stand-alone treatment option, but rather something to consider alongside other antibiotics.

-A placebo-controlled clinical trial found that berberine was better than placebo for reducing the symptoms of IBS-D. The patients receiving berberine had decreased diarrhea frequency and less abdominal pain. [ref]
+A placebo-controlled clinical trial found that berberine was better than a placebo for reducing the symptoms of IBS-D. The patients receiving berberine had decreased diarrhea frequency and less abdominal pain. [ref]

 Berberine can act as an inhibitor of acetylcholinesterase.
 Acetylcholine is the main neurotransmitter in the peripheral and central nervous system, and acetylcholinesterase is basically the off switch for stopping the neuron after firing.
 Inhibiting acetylcholinesterase turns off the 'off switch'.
 This potentially would be good for Alzheimer's patients. [ref][ref] (I'm not sure at what doses, though, you would need to take to really impact acetylcholinesterase. ..
 It seems like if normal doses acted as an acetylcholinesterase inhibitor it would be noticeable in healthy people.)

 An interesting study came out recently that showed that berberine interacts with BMAL1, a core circadian clock gene.
 The study found that berberine increased FGF21 (important for weight loss) through modulating BMAL1 in brown fat.
 The study concludes that berberine may be good for people with obesity that is related to circadian rhythm dysfunction.[ref]
 (Read more about circadian dysfunction and weight gain.)